Pyleks/Milestone-Project-3/README.md

 to get visibility on the same line as brand new content, providing the visitor a quick overview over the best and the newest.

+## User Stories
+> Quick access to recipes for baking that is easy to follow.

+> Sharing my favorite recipe with co-workers, family and friends.

+> Want to try a new recipe that have good rating.

+> Want to add my own recipe to see if others like my pastry.

+> Want to use it as my own digital recipe book for easy sharing.

+> Provide high rating for a great recipe I found.

+> Tried a new recipe without rating to be experimental.

+> A family member added a recipe they want to share.

+> Everyone at work loved my chocolate cake and asked for the recipe.